RiftValleySoftware/RVS_PersistentPrefs/README.md

 This means that multiple instances of subclasses, based on RVS_PersistentPrefs, can track multiple sets of persistent data.

-RVS_PersistentPrefs is designed for robustness and reliability.
-It is **NOT** a class that is meant to store missin-critical data, or large volumes of data.
-It is merely a convenient way to maintain persistent data, such as app preferences.
+RVS_PersistentPrefs is designed for ease of use and reliability.
+It is **NOT** a class that is meant to store mission-critical, or large volumes, of data.
+It is merely a convenient way to maintain small amounts of persistent data, such as app preferences.

+WHAT PROBLEM DOES THIS SOLVE?
+-
+Storing persistent data (data that survives an app being started and stopped, or even, in some cases, transfers between apps) has always been a somewhat fraught process in app development.

+Luckily, Apple has provided an excellent mechanism for this, called [`UserDefaults`](https://developer.apple.com/documentation/foundation/userdefaults), which is part of the [Foundation](https://developer.apple.com/documentation/foundation) framework; meaning that it is supported by ALL Apple operating systems.

+Saving and retrieving from [`UserDefaults`](https://developer.apple.com/documentation/foundation/userdefaults) is quite simple.
+You save and retrieve values in the same manner as you would a `String`-keyed `Dictionary`.

+There is one major limitation, though: ALL stored data needs to be [XML plist-compatible](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/PropertyLists/Introduction/Introduction.html#//apple_ref/doc/uid/10000048i).
+This is usually not much of an issue, as there are plenty of types that work fine.
+The actual storage happens inside an [XML Plist](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/AboutInformationPropertyListFiles.html) file, so there needs to be support for stored types.

+This class will "vet" the preferences before attempting to store them (otherwise, the system simply crashes), and will let you know if there's a problem.
+It also completely abstracts the actual interface with [`UserDefaults`](https://developer.apple.com/documentation/foundation/userdefaults), so all you need to worry about is interacting with a `Dictionary<String, Any>`.

+Subclasses will also establish "allowed" keys, and can do things like translate the stored values into [Key-Value Observer](https://developer.apple.com/documentation/swift/cocoa_design_patterns/using_key-value_observing_in_swift) properties, so you can set up a completely "codeless" connection between user interface and stored preferences.

+It also allows you to have an "implicit" global state that is accessed by simply instantiating an instance of a subclass of RVS_PersistentPrefs.
+You can also associate a "top-level key" to instances, and maintain multiple sets of persistent preferences.

+REQUIREMENTS
+-
+RVS_PersistentPrefs is an [Apple Foundation](https://developer.apple.com/documentation/foundation)-based resource.
+It will work equally well on all Apple development platforms ([iOS](https://www.apple.com/ios), [iPadOS](https://www.apple.com/ipados), [macOS](https://www.apple.com/macos), [tvOS](https://www.apple.com/tvos), [watchOS](https://www.apple.com/watchos)).
+It will not work on non-Apple platforms, and is not designed to support anything other than native [Swift](https://apple.com/swift) development.

 INSTALLATION
 -
 You can fetch the latest version of RVS_PersistentPrefs from [its GitHub repo](https://github.com/RiftValleySoftware/RVS_PersistentPrefs).

-The class consists of [one single Swift source file](https://github.com/RiftValleySoftware/RVS_PersistentPrefs/blob/master/RVS_Persistent_Prefs/RVS_Base_PersistentPrefs.swift).
+The class consists of [one single [Swift](https://apple.com/swift) source file](https://github.com/RiftValleySoftware/RVS_PersistentPrefs/blob/master/RVS_Persistent_Prefs/RVS_PersistentPrefs.swift).
 All the other stuff in the project is for project support and testing.

-Simply copy this file into your project, and add it to your current target.
+Simply copy [this file](https://github.com/RiftValleySoftware/RVS_PersistentPrefs/blob/master/RVS_Persistent_Prefs/RVS_PersistentPrefs.swift) into your project, and add it to your current [Swift](https://apple.com/swift) native target.

+USAGE
+-